freenas/freenas-docs/userguide/services.rst

 In general, the defaults are adequate. **Do not change these settings unless there is a specific need.**

-* Use at least the *SMB2* version of the protocol when possible.
-  Enable this on the client if possible.
-The default settings for :guilabel:`Server minimum protocol` (*----*) and :guilabel:`Server maximum protocol` (*SMB3*) in the :ref:`global SMB service options <global_smb_config_opts_tab>` allow clients to connect and negotiate higher and faster levels of the protocol.
-If these have been changed from the default, they might reduce performance.
-Note that Windows XP does not support SMB2, so it is particularly important to leave :guilabel:`Server minimum protocol` at the default on networks with XP clients.

 * :guilabel:`Hostname Lookups` and :guilabel:`Log Level` can also have
   a performance penalty.
 When not needed, they can be disabled or